JDK Flight Recorder – a gem hidden in OpenJDK

 Mission Control has tons of features and a fairly steep learning curve.
 Oracle’s Java 8 had pre-open source Mission Control 5.5 bundled with JDK.

-Mission Control 6 was bundled with JDK 9, and it was a dramatic change partially related to open-sourcing of the code base.
+Mission Control 6 was bundled with JDK 9, and it was a dramatic change partially related to open-sourcing of the codebase.
 This same version, Mission Control 6, introduced automatic anomaly detection.
 Hints produced by built-in heuristics could be very practical for beginners, but sooner or later you would need to dive into other reporting screens.

 At the time of writing, Mission Control 7 was the latest stable version.

-Here I would like to give a brief description of key reports available in Mission Control 7.
+Here I would like to give a brief description of the key reports available in Mission Control 7.

 JFR can periodically capture stack traces for running threads in JVM.
 This technique is known as sampling profiling and available in all Java profilers.
 Statistical analysis of a large corpus of stack traces gives an excellent picture of where the application spends most of the time down to method name or even line number.
 This report provides useful visualization for this subset of data collected by JFR.